forwardemail/free-email-forwarding/README.md

 17. Done!

+## Service Status, Uptime, and Reliability

+As of December 3, 2019, the service now is powered using Cloudflare DNS and Global Load Balancing across multiple, secure, locked-down servers hosted using Digital Ocean in US East, US West, and UK London regions.

 ## Issues and Debugging

 The most probable cause of your issues with not receiving test emails or with configuration in general is due to DNS propagation and caching.